-Online Big Spenders Tend To Be Men, NPR-Marist Polls Shows
+Online Big Spenders Tend To Be Men, NPR/Marist Polls Shows

 If a shopper clicks buy for a product that costs $1,000 or more, it's twice as likely to be a man than a woman.
 That's one of the results revealed in a new NPR/Marist poll about online shopping.